Knowledgeissweet/My_Story_App/story/docs/Story_docs/docs/docs/storyapp.md

 If have not done so before, go ahead and create a templates directory in your story app.
 Then, create a sub-directory with the name, "story", in your templates directory.

-!!! caution
-    Make sure your templates directory's name is "templates".
+> ⚠️ **Caution**: Make sure your templates directory's name is "templates".
 This is line with best practice when using Django for web applications.
 The Django engine knows automatically to look into your templates directory to discover your template files.

 Having done that we would create a `base.html` template.
 This will hold `nav` and `footer` since we expect both to repeat across all pages on our website.